-The Martins invested \$2,600 in this fund in April 2001 and received 87.54 shares at \$29.70 per share.
-They received exemptinterest dividends of \$92 in 2001 and \$107 in 2002.
+The Martins invested \$2,600 in this fund in April 2002 and received 87.54 shares at \$29.70 per share.
+They received exemptinterest dividends of \$92 in 2002 and \$107 in 2003.

-4) \$237 in ordinary dividends, including \$220 of qualified dividends, from 100 shares of common stock in Green Publishing Company.
-They received Form 1099-DIV, and they report the ordinary dividends on line 9a of Form 1040 and the qualified dividends on line 9b.
+\$237 in ordinary dividends, including \$220

+of qualified dividends, from 100 shares of

+common stock in Green Publishing Company.
+They received Form 1099-DIV, and

+they report the ordinary dividends on line 9a

+of Form 1040 and the qualified dividends on

+line 9b.

-Robert and Janice bought this stock in 1989 for \$10.29 per share.
+Robert and Janice bought this stock in 1990 for \$10.29 per share.

 Mutual Fund Record.
 Robert and Janice keep track of all their basis adjustments on their Mutual Fund Record, shown later.
-They show the return of capital distributions and the undistributed capital gains from Mutual Fund S and the reinvested dividends from Mutual Fund R. They do not show the exempt-interest dividends from Mutual Fund X because those dividends do not change their basis in the shares.
+They show the nondividend distributions and the undistributed capital gains from Mutual Fund S and the reinvested dividends from Mutual Fund R. They do not show the exempt-interest dividends from Mutual Fund X because those dividends do not change their basis in the shares.

-The Martins keep this record with their mutual fund documents, and they use it to report their 2003 sale of Mutual Fund S.
+The Martins keep this record with their mutual fund documents, and they use it to report their 2004 sale of Mutual Fund S.